KaiyuWei/PHP-api/readme.md

 4. Consistency: A unified table helps maintain consistency in how stock data is stored and accessed.
 It reduces the likelihood of discrepancies between different stock tables.
 5. Scalability: It can be easier to scale and manage a single table, particularly with indexing and partitioning, compared to managing multiple tables.

 As for the referential integrity, we can solve the problem by setting some triggers.
-Everytime a stock record is about to insert to the table, or deleted from the stock table, a trigger automatically do the check to see if the owner exists and decides should the operation be allowed to continue.
+Everytime a row is going to be inserted, updated or deleted, a trigger is set to automatically do the check to see if the owner exists and decides should the operation be allowed to continue.
 This is almost the same as how we use a foreign key.

 ## Coding style
 I'm a fan of shorter functions, so I always try to write functions as short as possible.
 This is inspired by Martin Robert's book "Clean Code".
 I really benefit from it alot.
 Writing shorter functions makes the code easy to follow and read.